 Task templates can eliminate mistakes, so projects can move forward in a timely fashion.

-Many projects are recurring.
+.
 These projects might include blog posts, social campaigns, and product launches.
 Use task templates for the projects that consistently present themselves.

 Assign Tasks to Your Team

 Set clear expectations by delegating tasks out to your team members.
 Assigning tasks to your team will automatically notify all participants involved — including internal stakeholders.

 Organize Phases of Content

 When you can’t rely on being in the same office as each other, a task management system can really help.

 As your team is working through tasks, you will have a holistic view of where projects are at any given moment.
 This will allow you to manage all of the phases throughout the supply chain.